 Major Themes in The Rape of the Lock

 Some of the major themes in The Rape of the Lock are beauty, religion and morality, femininity, pride, love, pursuits, and morality of upper class.

 Alexander Pope’s “The Rape of the Lock” offers an ironic glance of court life in the 18th-century, highlighting societies centralized on beauty and appearance.
 The poem’s center of focus is around the experience of a beautiful woman, Belinda, who lost her lock of remarkable hair to a nobleman known as the Baron.
-As the poem starts to go along, it steadily becomes sillier and sillier and the characters collapse into a battle over the lock.
+As the poem goes along, it steadily becomes sillier and sillier and the characters collapse into a battle over the lock.
 Pope’s added Clarissa’s speech into the poem, which argues that women spend much time on their looks rather than thinking to become a better person and serve society.
 The main thesis of Pope was that this kind of self-obsession is useless and radically nonsense.
 However, the poem’s conclusion seems to suggest that true beauty would be of some value, but if it becomes the subject of poetry, thus it achieves a kind of literary immortality.

 Pope mocks Belinda’s obsession with her beauty by comparing it with a hero which is about to go into battle.
 She beautifies herself all day and appears at court as insignificant.
 When she lost the lock of her hair, her furious reaction allowed Pope to poke fun at her vanity.
 Alexander Pope kept defending the intellectual and moral authority of his female characters through the wisdom of Clarissa’s speech, demonstrating female intellect and morality.
 He further questioned the wisdom of such a maternal system by outlining the Baron’s behavior as immoral.
 His fellow male courtiers are foolish.
 They allowed him to suggest that a maternal society is both unfair and unfounded.